uqlibrary/technology-training/R/heatmaps/heatmaps_intermediate.md

 Open RStudio
 ------------

--   If you are using your own laptop please open RStudio
+-   On your own laptop:
+-   Open RStudio
 -   Make sure you have a working internet connection

--   On CDS computers:
+-   On Library computers:
 -   Log in with your UQ username and password
 -   Make sure you have a working internet connection
 -   Open the ZENworks application